Notice of Marriage and Civil Partnership

 Documents you need to provide

-You will need to present valid ID documents at your notice appointment.
+You will need to present valid ID documents and proof of nationality at your notice appointment.
 These must be original documents and not photocopies.

 Proof of identity